IIT JEE FAQs - Answering General Questions about IIT JEE Exam

 - A candidate can attempt JEE Main 3 times and JEE Advanced 2 times.

-- JEE Main is conducted twice a year while JEE Advanced is conducted only once a year.
+- JEE Main is conducted twice (4 times in 2021) a year while JEE Advanced is conducted only once a year.

 - JEE Main is conducted on multiple days in two shifts.
 JEE Advanced is conducted on a single day.